hsensoy/ai-parse/README.md

 `-a` is the bias parameter for `POLYNOMIAL` kernel.

 `-b` is the degree of `POLYNOMIAL` kernel function.

+`-z` is the lambda for `RBF` kernel.

+`-u` is the budgeting type.
+Default is `NONE`. `RANDOM` uses a random pruning to reduce the number of hypothesis vectors.

+`-g` is the budget limit for budget based perceptron algorithms.
+Default is `50K` hypothesis instances.

 ## Sample Runs
 ### Polynomial Kernel Perceptron Mode